robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0007/README.md

 ## Overview:
 ATTiny85  Square wave with variable frequency.
 The period changes in this case using counters.
 Each time the pin flips, the period is increased.
 The size of the increase is masked by 3,4 or 5 bits.
-Since the period increases, the frequncy decreases.
+Since the period increases, the frequency decreases.

 Its much more of a dramatic ramp sound for PB2